 Natural, breathable, antibacterial fibre (naturally repels bacteria and odour) means you can wear a pair of socks for weeks (should you feel the need!) and they remain odourless and soft.
 Perfect for the mountaineer or long distance sailer where sock changes are impractical.
 Embrace the arrival of long-life socks!

 The fleece has an attractive lustre that's available in 22 recognised natural colours from palest champagne to black.

-What we do: We import between 1.5 and 2 tons of raw alpaca fibre a year from Peru making a very real difference to farmers lives there.
-The fibre is processed into yarn and this is then sent to the dyer.
+What we do: We import up to 4 tonnes of baby alpaca (the highest grade) yarn a year from Peru making a very real difference to farmers lives there.
+On receipt of the yarn it is sent to the dyer in the North of England.
 The dyed yarn then goes to the sock factory where the socks are knitted.
 The toes are all hand linked which is done by only three factories in England.
-The fourth English factory we use is the finishers - they wash, dry, press, label and pack the socks.
+The third English factory we use is the finishers - they wash, dry, press, label and pack the socks.
 The whole process takes up to 9 months!